schoolofmarkets/schoolofmarkets.github.io/index.md

     alt_text: Learn on the go
 - template: 1-column-text
   block: one-column-1
-  headline: 16 Fully Responsive Design Blocks
+  headline: Complete Structured Course that fits every pocket
-  content: "The Design Blocks can be used without Forestry but to harness the power
+  content: When it comes to a course that isn't live in person, people generally feel
-    of Blocks we recommend using Forestry.
-Once the site is imported you can immediately create new sites and make them fully customizable. \U0001F447"
+    they'd not be able to get their doubts clarified.
+So, we did a completely structured course which would make sure no doubts ever come in the minds of the student, and if you ever have any doubt, you can get it cleared over call/text/TeamViewer anytime, all-time!
 - template: content-feature
   block: feature-1
   media_alignment: Right